Should I bring a personal computer to Calvin?

-Operating System - New computer systems typically come with the operating systems (e.g. Windows 7) pre-installed.
-Students should bring the original operating system CDs with them to Calvin in the event that the operating system needs to be reinstalled.
+Operating System - New computer systems typically come with the operating systems (e.g. Windows 8) pre-installed.
+If possible, students should bring the original operating system CDs with them to Calvin in the event that the operating system needs to be reinstalled.

-Networking (wired) -To connect to Calvin's wired (ResNet) service, you need a network interface card (NIC) and a category 5 or 6 ethernet cable (not a phone cable).
-The HelpDesk will provide one free Ethernet cable to students living on-campus.
+Networking (wired) -To connect to Calvin's wired (ResNet) service, you need a network card and a category 5 or 6 ethernet cable (not a phone cable).
+You can obtain Ethernet cables of varying lengths from the Campus Store.

-Networking (wireless) - To connect to Calvin's student wireless network (CalvinStudents), you need an internal or USB wireless card that supports WPA2 encryption and is AES compatible.
-It must have 802.11g or 802.11n capability (802.11a is only supported in some areas and 802.11b is no longer supported).
+Networking (wireless) - To connect to Calvin's wireless network, you need an internal or USB wireless card that supports WPA2 Enterprise encryption and is AES compatible.
+It must have 802.11g or 802.11n capability (802.11a only supported in some areas and 802.11b no longer supported).

-You may choose to bring your own personal computer.
-Note: At this time, personal wireless computers will not work on CalvinStudents wireless.
-This is because the printers do not come with the configuration options necessary to access our secured wireless networks.
+You may choose to bring your own personal printer.
+However, personal wireless printers will not work on wireless.
+This is because most printers do not come with the configuration options necessary to access our secured wireless networks.
 If you have a wireless printer, you may be able to use a USB A-to-B cable to connect the printer directly to your computer.

 back to top